wp-plugins/ewww-image-optimizer/readme.txt

 http://developer.yahoo.com/performance/rules.html#opt_images
 https://developers.google.com/speed/docs/best-practices/payload#CompressImages
 https://developers.google.com/speed/docs/insights/OptimizeImages
 Pngout, JPEGmini, and Pngquant were recommended by EWWW IO users.
 Pngout (usually) optimizes better than Optipng, and best when they are used together.
 JPEGmini is the best lossy compression tool that I have found for JPG images.
-Pngquant is an excellent lossy optimizer for PNGs, and is used by TinyPNG.com.
+Pngquant is an excellent lossy optimizer for PNGs, and is one of the tools used by TinyPNG.com.

 == Screenshots ==